nmhrr/ppvland-m3u/README.md

-Pulls streams from ppv.land API and lets you watch them anywhere
+Pulls streams from ppv.land api and lets you watch them anywhere

-Thank you ppv.land
+ChatGPT wrote this entire thing